- Call for Abstracts

 Please read this page before you register!

-- Submit only one (1) registration per presentation The name on the registration should be the first author listed in the Authors Section of the abstract.
+- Submit only one registration per presentation The name on the registration should be the first author listed in the Authors Section of the abstract.
 Each author/co-presenter does NOT need to submit a registration form.
-Each poster should be registered 1 time under 1 name.
+Each poster should be registered one time under one name.

-- A person can be the presenter on no more than 1 competitive poster; any subsequently-registered posters will be considered non-competitive and may be
+- You can be the presenter on only one competitive poster; any subsequently-registered posters will be considered non-competitive and may be

 rejected due to space limitations.

-- Oral presentations should be limited to 1 presenter per presentation, except in those rare instances where work on a project is equally shared between
+- An oral presentation is limited to one presenter, except in those rare instances where work on a project is equally shared between

-two individual.
+two individuals.
 In those cases, each may deliver a portion of the presentation if the

 portions are well-planned and organized in advance -- decide who will be the lead